 There can be some overlap of effects, but generally, indica is reported to have calming effects, and sativa can make you feel active.

 Is indica or sativa better for the first time?

-A few hits of a low-THC sativa or a mild indica are both good starting points for your cannabis journey.
+Both indica and sativa CAN be strong weed strains.
+So, a few hits of a low-THC sativa or a mild indica are both good starting points for your cannabis journey.